demomath/Zhor/README.md

 Recently, I wanted to write an architectural case about a large Android project.
 By the way, I would like to make a record.
 Based on the componentization of routing, the maven library USES the jitpack, which is still to be continued.

 ### Maven
-This project by [the Nexus] (https://www.sonatype.com/nexus-repository-sonatype) to build local maven repository to use, available in the server configuration in the actual application your maven repository
+This project by [Nexus] (https://www.sonatype.com/nexus-repository-sonatype) to build local maven repository to use, available in the server configuration in the actual application your maven repository

 ![License](https://github.com/DemoMath/Zhor/blob/master/image/maven-demo.png)